Adaptavant/AW-Code-Standards/sonarqube/js/README.md

 npm install -g sonarqube-scanner
 ```

-### nodejs.yml file Configuration
+### Workflow file Configuration
- To configure the scanner to run on your pull request or feature branch, you can add the following configuration.
+ To configure the sonarqube scanner for pull request in Github actions or to run in local feature branch, you can add the following configuration.
-   open .github/workflows/nodejs.yml and paste the environment variables below into your `nodejs.yml` file.
+   open `.github/workflows/{actions.yml}` and paste the environment variables given below under jobs -> env in `.yml` file.

 ```cmd
 env: